diegotorres03/web-components-repository/docs/lesson-1/section-1/steps.md

 ...
 ```

-However, if we want multiple different buttons to trigger the same action, we can accomplish this using data attributes as follows.
+However, if we want multiple different buttons to trigger the same action, we can accomplish this using data attributes or css classes as follows.
 Go ahead and try it:
 ```html
 ...
 <button id="open-modal-btn" data-attribute="you can use data attributes too">open</button>